BasedLukas/speech_to_text/readme.md

-This project creates a speech to text system designed for Linux systemd systems.
-It is based on the OpenAI whisper model.
+**This project creates a speech to text system designed for Linux / systemd.
+It is based on the OpenAI whisper model.**

 #### 1. Clone the Repository
 Clone the repository to your desired directory: